Booth notebook

 Listen for

 Listen to what the rhythm section is doing behind the lead, especially the bass turns, ghost notes, and little pushes that make the groove lean forward.
-Notice how it hands the weight to Summertime by Miles Davis off Porgy And Bess (1959) instead of crowding the next move.
+Notice how it hands the weight to Theme From Shaft by Isaac Hayes off Shaft (2016) instead of crowding the next move.

 03later